albrow/blog-old/source/_posts/2012-12-26-how-i-made-my-blog-faster.markdown

 - Images hosted on CloudFront
 - No image compression or gzipping

-Before I made the switch, my blog was a Ruby on Rails app hosted on Heroku.
-I was using [Unicorn](https://github.com/defunkt/unicorn) as a server, which allows you to run multiple server processes on a single Heroku dyno.
+Before I made the switch, my blog was a small Ruby on Rails app hosted on Heroku.
+I was using [Unicorn](https://github.com/defunkt/unicorn) as a server, which meant I could run multiple server processes on a single Heroku dyno.
 After some tweaking, I determined that 6 running processes was the sweet spot.
 I was also using [Memcached](http://memcached.org/) and the [Dalli gem](https://github.com/mperham/dalli) for in-memory caching.
 Because my pockets were (and are) empty, I was on the free 5MB teir add-on from Heroku.
 I was also hosting images on CloudFront, but nothing else.
+This costed me only pennies a month.

 Before I go any further, I want to emphasize that this setup *was performing great*.
 I wasn't noticing any serious performance